neerajcodes888/Smart-Image-Descriptor/README.md

 - The open-source community for their continuous support and contributions

 ## 📄 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://github.com/neerajcodes888/Smart-Image-Descriptor/blob/main/LICENSE) file for details.